 Experts agree that a few major precautions, like washing hands frequently, are critical to keeping nasty germs from making children ill while traveling.
-But beyond those, how careful you are about germs on the road may depend on how careful you are about germs at home.
+But beyond those, how careful you are about germs on the road depends on how careful you are about germs at home.

-Here are some strategies for keeping illness at bay when traveling with healthy children.
-If you are planning to travel with a newborn infant or a child with a compromised immune system, you should talk to your child's doctor about special precautions.
+Here are some strategies you can use to help keep illness at bay when traveling with healthy children.
+If you are planning to travel with a newborn infant or a child with a compromised immune system, talk to your child's doctor first about special precautions.

 Top 3 Tips for Keeping Kids Well During Travel

 Are children more vulnerable to illness when traveling?
-Yes, Conway says, and for two main reasons: "They are not particularly good at keeping things out of their mouths and not as careful with hand hygiene."
+Yes, and experts point to two main reasons: Most children are not particularly good about keeping things out of their mouths, and they aren't particularly careful with hand hygiene.

-Children's immune systems are also less developed than those of adults.
-This makes them more vulnerable to illness, Kourtis says.
+In addition, children's immune systems are less developed than those of adults, and this makes them more vulnerable to illness.

-Make sure your child is up to date on immunizations.
-Even when traveling in the U.S., be sure your child has had routine vaccinations for measles, whooping cough, and other serious illnesses on the normal schedule.
+Make sure your child is up to date on immunizations, even when traveling in the U.S. Be sure your child has had routine vaccinations for measles, whooping cough, and other serious illnesses on the normal CDC schedule.
 And anyone in your travel party who hasn't gotten a yearly flu shot should consider getting one before heading out.
-The CDC recommends annual flu vaccine for everyone six months old and older.
+The CDC recommends an annual flu shot for everyone six months old and older.